-General Terms and Conditions of Sale DHL Express
+General Terms And Conditions Of Sale Of DHL Express France

 ARTICLE 1 – PURPOSE AND SCOPE OF APPLICATION